BathMASH/MathAltNotes/README.md

 filename-180129-1151/built

 When working on linux.bath.ac.uk you can view outputs by locating the folder on your H drive.
+Please note that the Word documents may only work in Word 365.
+In particular many images will only work in this format.
+Word 365 is freely available to any member of the University of Bath: http://www.bath.ac.uk/guides/download-and-install-microsoft-office-on-your-personal-device/

 ### If this fails